benedictehejgaard/chaos-in-congress/index.md

 This is done by tokenize the summaries and then remove stop words, common bill words, years, punctuation and single characters to only include word, which should have more meaning in the summaries.

 Lastly, we want to investigate whether a stemming method should be used.
-In this project the result from the Porter Stemmer algorithm in the nltk package will be used.
+In this project the result from the Porter Stemmer algorithm in the nltk package will be used [4].

 **Step 3:**
 The Text Analysis can now be performed on the data.
 The end goal is to have a word cloud which reflects the most important words in the specific partition compared to the other partition in that term.
 We use term frequency-inverse document frequency (TF-IDF) to find the weighting factor for the words in the partition.